Split Computing and Early Exiting for Deep Learning Applications: Survey and Research Challenges: Split Computing: A Survey

 Table~\ref{table:split_with_bottleneck} summarizes \gls{sc} studies with bottleneck injected strategies.
 To the best of our knowledge, the papers in \cite{eshratifar2019bottlenet} and \cite{matsubara2019distilled} were the first to propose altering existing \gls{dnn} architectures to design relatively small bottlenecks at early layers in \gls{dnn} models, instead of introducing compression techniques (\emph{e.g.}, quantization, autoencoder) to the models, so that communication delay (cost) and total inference time can be further reduced.
 Following these studies, \citet{hu2020fast} introduce bottlenecks to MobileNetV2~\cite{sandler2018mobilenetv2} (modified for CIFAR datasets) in a similar way for \gls{sc}, and discuss end-to-end performance evaluation. \citet{choi2020back} combine multiple compression techniques such as quantization and tiling besides convolution/deconvolution layers, and design a feature compression approach for object detectors.
 Similar to the concept of bottleneck injection, \citet{shao2020bottlenet++} find that over-compression of intermediate features and inaccurate communication between computing devices can be tolerated unless the prediction performance of the models are significantly degraded by them.
 Also, \citet{jankowski2020joint} propose introducing a reconstruction-based bottleneck to \gls{dnn} models, which is similar to the concept of BottleNet~\cite{eshratifar2019bottlenet}.
 A comprehensive discussion on the delay/complexity/accuracy tradeoff can be found in~\cite{yao2020deep,matsubara2020head}.

 These studies are all focused on image classification.
-Other computer \gls{cv} tasks present further challenges.
+Other \gls{cv} tasks present further challenges.
 For instance, state of the art object detectors such as R-CNN models have more narrow range of layers that we can introduce bottlenecks due to the network architecture, which has multiple forward paths to forward outputs from intermediate layers to feature pyramid network (FPN)~\cite{lin2017feature}.
 The head network distillation training approach -- discussed later in this section -- was used in~\citet{matsubara2020neural} to address some of these challenges and reduce the amount of data transmitted over the channel by $94$\% while degrading mAP (mean average precision) loss by $1$ point. \citet{assine2021single} introduce bottlenecks to the EfficientDet-D2~\cite{tan2020efficientdet} object detector, and apply the training method based on the generalized head network distillation~\cite{matsubara2020neural} and mutual learning~\cite{yang2020mutualnet} to the modified model.
 Following the studies on \gls{sc} for resource-constrained edge computing systems~\cite{matsubara2019distilled,matsubara2020head,yao2020deep}, \citet{sbai2021cut} introduce autoencoder to small classifiers and train them on a subset of the ImageNet dataset in a similar manner.
 These studies discuss the trade-off between accuracy and memory size on mobile devices, considering communication constraints based 3G and LoRa technologies~\cite{samie2016iot}.
+Similar to~\cite{matsubara2020split,matsubara2020neural,assine2021single},~\citet{lee2021splittable} design a lightweight encoder for object detector on mobile device followed by both a module to amplify the compressed feature and the object detector to be executed on edge server. \citet{matsubara2022bottlefit} empirically show that bottleneck-injected models can be further improved by elaborating the methods to train the models.
+The resulting models outperform models with autoencoder-based feature compression (\emph{e.g.}, Fig.~\ref{fig:autoencoder}) in terms of the tradeoff between model accuracy and transferred data size.